lorenzoruggerii/lorenzoruggerii.github.io/_posts/2025-12-18-DiffusionDNABERT-new.md

 1. Usually is in an **open-chromatin region** so it must display some transcription factor binding sites.
 2. Displays specific features like Histone H3 lysine 27 acetylation (H3K27ac) and Histone H3 lysine 4 mono-methylation (H3K3me1)

 So let's search for TFs and H3K27ac and H3K3me1 traits in our generated sequences.
 The TFs can be found screening different position frequency matrices (PFMs) against the generated and test sequences to see whether they share the same composition of TFs, while the Histone traits can be found using a DL model like Enformer.
+For the PFMs, I downloaded the human (redundant) collection from [JASPAR](https://jaspar.elixir.no/downloads/).

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">